element-hq/hydrogen-web/doc/THEMING.md

 2. You configure the theme manifest as usual by populating the `variants` field with your desired colors.
 3. You add your new theme manifest to the list of themes in `config.json`.

-Reload Hydrogen twice and the new theme should show up in the theme chooser.
+Refresh Hydrogen twice (once to refresh cache, and once to load) and the new theme should show up in the theme chooser.

 ## How does it work?